CDCgov/covid19-forecast-hub/README.md

 > [!WARNING]
 >
 > The layout of this repository is **not a stable public API**.
-Directories, file names, and schemas outside the hubverse-managed paths may change at any time, possibly without notice.
+Directories, file names, and schemas outside the hubverse-managed paths may change at any time, possibly without formal notice.

 Specifically: